Nutlope/notesGPT/README.md

 - [ ] Be able to edit action items after the fact and set a due date for them
 - [ ] Account for layout shift on the dashboard page when refreshing – show a loading state on content?
 - [ ] Make action items animate out + make checkbox rounded + add a little check icon on hover
+- [ ] Migrate to incredibly fast whisper